AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 ### 3. Allow users to enter more special characters for Remark and Meeting Remark fields
 **Current Implementation**:

-- The `NAME` field uses **the same pre-defined set of allowed characters** to prevent issues with command parsing.
+- The `NAME` field uses a **pre-defined set of allowed characters** to prevent issues with command parsing.
 User inputs that contains any characters **not included** in the pre-defined set will be treated as invalid and results with an error message.
-- For example, if the user wishes to edit a contact's `name` to "Samintharaj Kumar s/o A. Nair" for an existing Person at index 1, the command `edit 1 n/Samintharaj Kumar s/o A. Nair` will be invalid as `/` and `.` are not allowed.
+- For example, if the user wishes to edit a contact's name to "Samintharaj Kumar s/o A. Nair" for an existing Person at index 1, the command `edit 1 n/Samintharaj Kumar s/o A. Nair` will be invalid as `/` and `.` are not allowed.

 **Proposed Enhancement**: